Component Interface EditHistoryItems Gotcha

 When you are writing code against a Component Interface API, there is an important boolean property on the CI called EditHistoryItems.
 Because a Component Interface will mimic the online logic as if a user were actually keying the data into the page there is a direct relationship between the Component Interface EditHistoryItems property and the “correct history mode” in the online component accessed via a web browser.

 When you set “EditHistoryItems = True”, that is the same as entering a component in “Correct History.”
-This only really matters for components that have and EFFDT field as part of one of the records keys.
+This only really matters for components that have an EFFDT field as part of one of the record keys.
 If EFFDT is not part of the key structure then, correction history/editHistoryItems serves no purpose.

 This is not the behavior when working with Component Interface.
 If your programmatic code tries to correct some history in the CI and you set EditHistoryItems = False, it will fail silently when trying to update the field property.
 So let’s say your code tries to make a change to some historical value on a field/CI property called DESCR and EditHistoryItems = False.
 The CI will just not take the value.
 I have seen that it just “silently” fails with no indication that you tried to correct history but were not in the correct mode.